 Despite this, for me there is still a lot of grey surrounding Palantir, making it a truly peculiar and unpredictable stock.
 And I haven’t even breached the surface of it all or talked about its controversial leader, Peter Thiel.

 You can get a full read-up on our opinion in the MyWallSt app from when Palantir filed to go public here.
-If you don’t have an account, simply sign up for a free trial and take a look around.
+If you don’t have an account, simply sign up for free access and take a look around.

 MyWallSt operates a full disclosure policy.
 MyWallSt staff currently hold long positions in companies mentioned above.
 Read our full disclosure policy here.